simplisticated/Wordy-for-iOS/README.md

 `TextCase` is used as a setting for `CaseEffect` instance.
 Available values are:

-- `.allUpper` - Makes the entire text uppercased.
+- `allUpper` - Makes the entire text uppercased.
-- `.allLower` - Makes the entire text lowercased.
+- `allLower` - Makes the entire text lowercased.
-- `.firstUpperNextLower` - The first symbol is uppercased, other text is lowercased.
+- `firstUpperNextLower` - The first symbol is uppercased, other text is lowercased.
-- `.firstLowerNextUpper` - The first symbol is lowercased, other text is uppercased.
+- `firstLowerNextUpper` - The first symbol is lowercased, other text is uppercased.

 ### Text Rotation

 `TextRotation` defines the conditions of symbol rotation.
 Available values:

-- `.normal`: Forces all symbols to be rotated to normal position.
+- `normal`: Forces all symbols to be rotated to normal position.
 It means that `ʎ` would become `y` and `h` would stay `h`.
-- `.upsideDown`: Forces all symbols to be rotated upside down.
+- `upsideDown`: Forces all symbols to be rotated upside down.
 In this case, `y` would turn into `ʎ`, but `ɥ` wouldn't change at all.
-- `.inverted`: Normal symbols are forced to be rotated meanwhile rotated symbols become normal.
+- `inverted`: Normal symbols are forced to be rotated meanwhile rotated symbols become normal.
 So, `y` becomes `ʎ` and `ɥ` turns into `h`.

 ## License